 This sheet is about exposure to buprenorphine in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on published research studies.
+It should not take the place of medical care and advice from your healthcare provider.

 What is buprenorphine?

 Buprenorphine is an opioid medication.
 Opioids are sometimes called narcotics.
-Buprenorphine is used to treat addiction to opioid drugs (such as heroin) and narcotic painkillers.
-It has also been used to treat pain.
+Buprenorphine has been used to treat substance use disorders involving other opioid drugs and narcotic painkillers.
+Buprenorphine has also been used to treat pain.
 It is available as an injection (including brand names Buprenex® and Sublocade®), an oral film that dissolves in the mouth (Belbuca®), and a patch worn on the skin (Butrans®).
-Buprenorphine is also available in different forms combined with the medication naloxone (such as Bunavail®, Suboxone®, and Zubsolv®).
+Buprenorphine is also available in different forms combined with the medication naloxone (Bunavail®, Suboxone®, and Zubsolv®).

 I take buprenorphine.
 Can it make it harder for me to get pregnant?